c0deritter/knight-sql/README.md

 # Knight SQL by Coderitter

 A data structure to create SQL queries.
-I behaves like a string concatenation tool with some SQL specific caveats.
+It mainly concatenates given strings which can be combined with objects that do magic while being rendered to strings.

 ## Related packages

-Use [knight-orm](https://github.com/c0deritter/knight-orm) if you are looking for a more powerful solution to access a database.
+Use [knight-orm](https://github.com/c0deritter/knight-orm) if you are looking for a powerful solution to access a database.

 ## Install